PragalvhaSharma/M3Drop-PY/README.md

 ## Original R Package

-This Python implementation is based on the M3Drop R package developed by Tallulah Andrews and converted to Python by Pragalvha Sharma and Anthony Son.
+This Python implementation is based on the M3Drop R package developed by Tallulah Andrews and converted to Python by Anthony Son and Pragalvha Sharma.

 ## Citation